Polabian Slavs: History

-The Polabian Slavs partly replaced the Germanic tribes who had emigrated by the 6th century during the migration period.
-According to radiocarbon dating, the first Slavs reached Southwestern Hungary, Suchohrad in Western Slovakia and Prague in Czechia in the first-third of the 6th century, and Regensburg of Northeast Bavaria in 568.
-The earliest dating of Prague-type pottery and sites between Elbe and Saale and Sukow-type in Northeastern Germany was found to be from 590s.
-However, palynology and other evidence show that the land in Germany became forested and not well resettled by the Slavs, with most material and sites dating since the 8th century.
+The Polabian Slavs partly replaced the Germanic tribes who had emigrated to the area by the 6th century during the migration period.
+According to radiocarbon dating, the first Slavs reached southwestern Hungary, Suchohrad in western Slovakia, and Prague in Czechia in the first third of the 6th century, and Regensburg in northeastern Bavaria in 568.
+The earliest dating of Prague-type pottery, sites between the Elbe and Saale, and Sukow-type pottery in northeastern Germany was found to be from the 590s.
+However, palynology and other evidence show that the land in modern-day Germany became forested and not well resettled by the Slavs, with most material and sites dating from the 8th century.

+Primary source on the history of the Polabian Slavs: the 12th-century Chronica Slavorum by Helmold, translated into Polish by Jan Papłoński in 1862.

+By the first half of the 7th century, local Slavic rulers had already established complex relations with the neighboring Frankish kings, as recorded by the Frankish Chronicle of Fredegar.
+The Chronicle mentions "Dervan, the duke of the Sorbs, who are said to be Slavs as well" (Dervanus dux gente Surbiorum, que ex genere Sclavinorum erant), noting that he was initially subordinate to the Frankish king for a long time, and then joined the Slavic tribal union of Prince Samo.

-Slavic settlement area was largely stable by the 8th century.
+The area of Slavic settlement was largely stable by the 8th century.
 Charlemagne enlisted the Obotrites as allies in his campaign against the rebellious Saxons of Holstein.
-Many of the Slavic tribes became dependencies of the Carolingian Empire and the Franks created the Sorbian March to defend against the Sorbs.
-Einhard in Vita Karoli Magni describes an expedition into Slavic territory led by Charlemagne himself, in 798.
-The Veleti noted as Wilzi (referred to themselves as Welatabians) were invaded by the Franks because of their continuous expeditions into Obodrite lands, with the Obodrites being allies of the Franks against the Saxons.
+Many of the Slavic tribes became dependencies of the Carolingian Empire, and the Franks created the Sorbian March to defend against the Sorbs.
+In his Vita Karoli Magni, Einhard describes an expedition into Slavic territory led by Charlemagne himself in 798.
+The Franks invaded the Veleti, called Wilzi by Einhard (their endonym was the Welatabians) because of the latter's continuous expeditions into the lands of the Obodrites, who were allies of the Franks against the Saxons.
+The Royal Frankish Annals also mention Sorbs, Obodrites, and other Polabian Slavs in relation to various political events on eastern Carolingian borders during the 8th and 9th centuries.